The business plan is the backbone of your company

 No pain, no money gain

-You’ll need a business plan if you want to raise seed money for your idea.
-And you'll need one to get more investment later on.
-We know, we just said that the business plan is not just a document for investors.
-But if you do plan on going out and pitching your startup to investors, you will have to show them that you have a good handle on how to make your business succeed.
+The sad truth is that you'll need a business plan if you want to raise seed money for your idea.
+Actually, you'll need one every time raise any funds.
+We know; we just said that the business plan is not just a document for investors.
+That is very true.
+But if you plan to go out and pitch your startup to investors, you will have to show them that you have a good handle on making your business succeed, and the tool for that is a business plan.
+It's an essential requirement that almost any investor worth their salt needs to see to access if your idea and plan are valid.

 Set goals, achieve milestones, prioritize and strategize